teaching-on-testbeds/serve-system-chi/snippets/triton.md

 ::: {.cell .markdown}

-This makes things subtantially worse - our inference time is higher, even though we are still underutilizing the GPU (as seen in `nvtop`).
+This makes things worse - our inference time is higher, even though we are still underutilizing the GPU (as seen in `nvtop`).

+Our system is not limited by GPU - we are underutilizing the GPU.
+However, we are being killed by the overhead of the Python backend and our `model.py` implementation.

 :::